Sequential Monte Carlo without likelihoods

 ABSTRACT

-Recent new methods in Bayesian simulation have provided ways of evaluating posterior distributions in the presence of analytically or computationally intractable likelihood functions.
-Despite representing a substantial methodological advance, existing methods based on rejection sampling or Markov chain Monte Carlo can be highly inefficient and accordingly require far more iterations than may be practical to implement.
-Here we propose a sequential Monte Carlo sampler that convincingly overcomes these inefficiencies.
-We demonstrate its implementation through an epidemiological study of the transmission rate of tuberculosis.
+Recent new methods in Bayesian simulation have provided ways of evaluating posterior distributions the presence analytically or computationally intractable likelihood functions.
+Despite representing a substantial methodological advance, existing based on rejection sampling Markov chain Monte Carlo can be highly inefficient and accordingly require far more iterations than may practical to implement.
+Here we propose sequential sampler that convincingly overcomes these inefficiencies.
+We demonstrate its implementation through an epidemiological study transmission rate tuberculosis.

 SUPPLEMENTAL MATERIAL